 Even at 16 years old, Mays played the outfield like a more experienced player.
 According to Piper Davis, “Nobody ever saw anybody throw a ball from the outfield like him, or get rid of it so fast.”9

-Mays had batted .311 in 75 games for the Black Barons in 1949, and he continued to tear the cover off the ball in 1950, starting the year batting .330 and slugging .547.
-With more major-league teams developing an interest in signing young black players, Mays was obviously attracting attention.
+According to the Biographical Encyclopedia of Negro League Baseball, Mays batted .311 in 75 games for the Black Barons in 1949, and he continued to tear the cover off the ball in 1950, starting the year batting .330 and slugging .547.
+With more major-league teams developing an interest in signing young Black players, Mays was obviously attracting attention.

 After the 1949 season Dodgers catcher Roy Campanella led a barnstorming team in the South.
 In a game between the barnstormers and the Black Barons, Mays threw Larry Doby out at the plate after catching a fly ball near the center-field fence.
-This impressed Campy, and he begged the Dodgers to send scouts down to sign Willie.
-The scouting report filed by Wid Matthews echoed Buck Leonard: “The kid can’t hit the curveball.”13
+This impressed Campy, and he begged the Dodgers to send scouts down to sign Mays.
+The scouting report filed by Wid Matthews echoed Buck Leonard: “The kid can’t hit the curveball.”14

 Before he could leave Birmingham, Mays gave a friend some money to take his date to the prom.
 That taken care of, Mays played his first game in June in Hagerstown, Maryland, one of the league cities below the Mason-Dixon Line.
 His manager at Trenton, Chick Genovese, started him in center field.

 In a 1996 interview with a nonprofit organization that recognizes achievers, Mays recalled: “I was the first black in that particular league.
 And we played in a town called Hagerstown, Maryland.
 I’ll never forget this day, on a Friday.
 And they call you all kind of names there, ‘nigger’ this, and ‘nigger’ that.
 I said to myself … ‘Hey, whatever they call you, they can’t touch you.
 Don’t talk back.’”20

 Mays experienced collapses from fatigue late in the year after several consecutive doubleheaders.
-He played all-out, running hard on the bases and in the field, and by his own admission “expended more energy than the average player on worrying and thinking.”20 He would collapse in similar fashion several times over the course of his career, but doctors never found a medical cause for it, according to Willie.
+He played all-out, running hard on the bases and in the field, and by his own admission “expended more energy than the average player on worrying and thinking.”22 He would collapse in similar fashion several times over the course of his career, but doctors never found a medical cause for it, according to Mays.

-After going hitless in his first four games in Hagerstown, Willie wound up with 108 hits in 81 games, batting .353 with 55 RBIs.
+After going hitless in his first four games in Hagerstown, Mays wound up with 108 hits in 81 games, batting .353 with 55 RBIs.
 Clearly, he was ready for a higher level of competition.